The Three Principles for a great warm up for strength training

 Warm gyms in winter time in North America is never an issue.
-However in places like the U.K. and Belgium are way underheated.
+However in places like the U.K. and Belgium some gyms are way too cold.
 You can get a frost bite on your traps while squatting.

 Research shows that for best results in optimal hormonal production, the gym temperature should be 20 Celsius or 70 Fahrenheit.